 Shipping adds another logistical layer as well.
-Shipping labels and information must be purchased through Amazon Prime.
-If you don’t have in-house capacity to handle high volumes of purchase orders, which can be a huge hassle, you’ll likely need to use a third-party that integrates with the Amazon Buy API to automate this process.
+Shipping information must be purchased through Amazon’s Buy Shipping Tool, which means you have to log in to Amazon just to generate and print shipping labels.
+This can be a huge hassle, you’ll likely need to use a third-party that integrates with the Amazon Buy API to automate this process.

 Sit back and profit, we said.
 This is too good to be true, you thought.
 If poorly managed, you may be right.

 This is thanks to FBA’s fees.
 As anyone who has been part of the Fulfillment by Amazon program knows well, Amazon’s fulfillment fees can change at any time.
 These rate structures and policies are updated yearly — and sometimes even more frequently.
 Fail to stay on top of the latest inventory storage fees, and those costs will quickly eat into your profit.